 Volunteers and leaders of different chapters have learned about the successful model of ICC developed since August of 2007 through the following workshops and meetings as well as small group web conferences since 2012:

-National Workshop and Conference: In Oct 2015 at a National Workshop and Conference in Houston, various chapters and their leaders were invited to participate in a national workshop to learn and prepare to establish Family Services programs in their area.
+- National Workshop and Conference: In Oct 2015 in Houston, various chapters and their leaders were invited to participate in a national workshop to learn and prepare to establish Family Services programs in their area.
 Over thirty individuals participated representing eight (8) chapters throughout the United States.
 This has served as a foundation for local groups beginning to put together teams of leaders and volunteers, build knowledge base, and activities to increase awareness in the community.

-We request those who are familiar with ICC’s proven model and its impact to the community to spread the word to their family and friends regardless of where they may be in the USA.
+We request and encourage those who are familiar with ICC’s proven model and its impact to the community to spread the word to their family and friends regardless of where they may be in the USA.
 Sharing this information may prove to be a beginning and possibly turn into a wonderful services organization to serve their community locally!!!